So you’ve had an injury and now you’re ready to start the process of getting back to your best.

 Exercise selection in injury rehab should be based on getting weak muscles stronger.

-To make sure this is as much science as is currently possible, we need to understand two things.
+To make sure this is as much science as possible, we need to understand two things.

 1) Exactly what’s weak.
 This will be different for every person no matter the injury.